-- Information on manufacturing and quality should be presented in the structured format described in ICH M4Q (10).
-In addition applicants should note that the comparability exercise for a SBP versus a RBP is an additional element to the normal requirements of a quality dossier in the case where biosimilarity is claimed of the proposed product to an RBP.
+Information on manufacturing and quality should be presented in the structured format described in ICH M4Q (9).
+In addition applicants should note that the comparability exercise for a SBP versus a RBP is an additional element to the normal requirements of a quality dossier.
 Such exercise should be discussed separately in section 3.2.R when presenting the data in module 3.